panjf2000/ants/README.md

 ```

 ## How to use
-Just take a imagination that your program startovers a massive number of goroutines, from which a vast amount of memory will be consumed.
-To mitigate that kind of thing, all you need to do is to import `ants` package and submit all your tasks to a default pool with fixed capacity created when `ants` has been imported:
+Just take a imagination that your program starts a massive number of goroutines, from which a vast amount of memory will be consumed.
+To mitigate that kind of situation, all you need to do is to import `ants` package and submit all your tasks to a default pool with fixed capacity activated when package `ants` has been imported:

 ``` go
 package main